-- an agreement ("contract, combination, or conspiracy") - between or among two or more entities - · that unreasonably restrains/restricts trade.
+- an agreement ("contract, combination, or conspiracy") - between or among two or more entities - that unreasonably restrains/restricts trade.

 Some Section 1 violations are per se unlawful.
-The courts have determined that these practices invariably have anticompetitive effects, such as raising prices to consumers; have no legitimate justification; and lack any redeeming competitive purpose.
-As a result, these practices are considered unlawful without any further analysis of their reasonableness, economic justification, or other factors.
+The courts have determined that these practices invariably harm competition, such as raising prices to consumers; have no legitimate justification; and lack any redeeming competitive purpose.
+As a result, these practices are considered unlawful without any further analysis of their reasonableness, economic justification, or other factors, which are typically considered in antitrust cases judged under what is known as the "rule of reason."

-In practice, that means a company or individual cannot defend against a per se claim by trying to prove that the conduct did not have any actual anticompetitive effect.
-And it also means that arguments based on the size of the market, the size of the companies, and other factors taken into account in "rule of reason" antitrust cases do not matter in a per se case.
-Even a small company, with no market power, can be convicted in a criminal case or found liable in a civil case by customers or competitors that were harmed by conduct amounting to a per se antitrust violation.
+In practice, that means a company or individual cannot defend against a per se claim by trying to prove that the conduct did not result in any competitive harm.
+And it also means that arguments based on the size of the market, the size of the companies, and other factors considered in "rule of reason" antitrust cases do not matter in a per se case.
+Even a small company, with no market power-the ability to raise prices and reduce supply, can be convicted in a criminal case or found liable in a civil case by customers or competitors that were harmed by conduct amounting to a per se antitrust violation.